adamjmosebach/TenForward/README.md

 - User should be able to create, read, update, and delete posts relating to Star Trek
 - User should have the ability to comment on posts
+- Every few posts, the user increases in Starfleet rank
+- Utilize at least three tables in a Rails database, with a React front-end
 - Polished design
 - Responsive Design for at least three sizes of screen